nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 ## Installing Stockfish (and Leela Zero)

-The first step was to install [Stockfish](https://stockfishchess.org/) as a command line utility.
+The first step was to install [Stockfish](https://stockfishchess.org/) as a command-line utility.
 If you are on *NIX, most package managers have it in the repo.

-For example on MAC it was:
+For example, on MAC it was:

 ```
 brew install stockfish